 …almost everyone thinks he fully recognizes how important incentives and disincentives are in changing cognition and behavior.
 But this is not often so.
 For instance, I think I’ve been in the top five percent of my age cohort almost all my adult life in understanding the power of incentives, and yet I’ve always underestimated that power.
 Never a year passes but I get some surprise that pushes a little further my appreciation of incentive superpower…

 Rewards are a great motivator.
-Rewards also produce bad behavior or what Munger calls “incentives caused bias.”
+They can also produce bad behavior or what Munger calls “incentives caused bias.”

 One of the most important consequences of incentive superpower is what I call “incentive caused bias.”
 A man has an acculturated nature making him a pretty decent fellow, and yet, driven both consciously by incentives, he drifts into immoral behavior in order to get what he wants, a result he facilitates by rationalizing his bad behavior, like the salesmen at Xerox who harmed customers in order to maximize their sales commissions.

 If the reward involves keeping a job or higher pay, it’s likely someone will game the system, especially when the consequences seem minimal.
-For instance, the recent Wells Fargo scandal where employees were pushed to meet account quotas, and with no checks on the system, Wells Fargo was soon awash in fake accounts.
-The scandal was compounded by the bias of social proof — it must be okay if every other employee is doing it too.
+Take the recent Wells Fargo scandal.
+Employees were pushed to meet account quotas.
+With no checks on the system, Wells Fargo was awash in fake accounts.
+The scandal was compounded by the bias of social proof — it’s okay because every other employee is doing it too, right?

 Commission-based advice is another potential conflict zone.
 A few months of insurance sales was enough to know at least a few agents would only push the higher commission policies whether it was best for the client or not.
-It’s not a stretch to think the same happens with most commission-based financial products.
-The solution in the case of incentivized “advice” is to be skeptical and double check anything you’re told.
+It’s not a stretch to think it happens with most commission-based financial products.
+The solution in the case of incentivized “advice” is to be skeptical and double-check anything you’re told.

 Never, ever, think about something else when you should be thinking about the power of incentives.

-The worst incentives tend to be short-term good, long-term bad.
+The worst incentives tend to be short-term good but long-term bad.

 2. Liking/Loving Tendency